robertorcosta/azure-docs.pt-br/articles/hdinsight/hdinsight-hadoop-access-yarn-app-logs-linux.md

 ## <a name="yarn-resourcemanager-ui"></a>IU do ResourceManager YARN

 A interface do usuário do ResourceManager YARN é executada no nó de cabeçalho do cluster.
-Ele é acessado por meio da interface do usuário da Web do Ambari.
+It's accessed through the Ambari web UI.
 Execute as etapas a seguir para exibir os logs do YARN:

 1. No navegador da Web, navegue até https://CLUSTERNAME.azurehdinsight.net.
 Substitua CLUSTERNAME com o nome do cluster HDInsight.
 2. Na lista de serviços à esquerda da página, selecione **YARN**.